Environment Policy

 Pursue beautiful forests that are resistant to disasters and have high public interest functionality, through various effective forest development practices

-We performed tree thinning with small-scale work channels at Shiraoi Forest, Teine Forest and Ikuno Forest as a method for implementing disaster-resistant forest development.
+We performed tree thinning with small-scale work channels and horse logging as a method for implementing disaster-resistant forest development.

 We formulated a maintenance plan for dense forests and have systematically implemented measures.